yugabyte/prisma/packages/adapter-yb-pg/README.md

 ## Usage

-This section explains how you can use it with Prisma ORM and the `@prisma/adapter-pg` driver adapter.
+This section explains how you can use it with Prisma ORM and the `@yugabytedb/adapter-yb-pg` driver adapter.
 Be sure that the `DATABASE_URL` environment variable is set to your PostgreSQL connection string (e.g. in a `.env` file).

+Example DATABASE_URL: `postgresql://yugabyte:yugabyte@127.0.0.1:5433/yugabyte?ybServersRefreshInterval=10&loadBalance=true&schema=public`

 ### 1. Enable the `driverAdapters` Preview feature flag